jnebrera/Amateur_Basketball_Broadcasting/README.md

 Only one camera will cover a particular field.
 If more cameras are to be used it is because we might be interested in covering other fields, not to improve the coverage of the same one.

-The fact to use a panoramic camera with multiple sensors is that it easily enables the sensation of virtual panning, once final video is produced at standard 4M size.
-Thus, this enables the “sensation” of the camera moving to follow the action that is what the viewers expect.
+The fact to use a panoramic camera with multiple sensors is that it easily enables the sensation of virtual panning, once final video is produced at standard 2MP size.
+Thus, this enables the “sensation” of the camera moving to follow the action that is what the viewers expect.The key is, to cover the vertical playground with a portion of the whole image, allowing to produce the virtual PAN effect by cropping.

-It is true a similar effect could be produced using a single lens 4K sensor, being far enough from the field to be able to cover the whole of it without too much HFOV so it doesn’t induce optical distortion (or it is corrected by the camera itself), and at the same time, being able to cover the full playground area in the vertical axis with a portion of the image.
-The key is, to cover the vertical playground with a portion of the whole image, allowing to produce the virtual PAN effect by cropping.
 The higher the ratio, the more PANNING we can get.

 The same could apply for other panoramic cameras with 3 or 4 sensors, but we believe they don’t compensate for the extra cost.